-Please Use One of the Following Options: Not Applicable - This strategy does not apply to Not In Use - This strategy is not currently in use in In Use - Your community has already adopted this Approval In Progress - Your community is actively Under Review - Your community is exploring the
+Please Use One of the Following Options:

+Not Applicable - This strategy does not apply to your community.
+(Please provide an explanation in the Comments section of that strategy.)

+Not In Use - This strategy is not currently in use in

+In Use - Your community has already adopted this strategy.

+Approval In Progress - Your community is actively pursuing either the administrative or council adoption of this strategy.

+Under Review - Your community is exploring the potential use of this strategy.